alexthe2/CLinkedList/README.md

 like gcc you can also remove the entire fragment, though it will not be evaluated by the compiler

 # License
 You can use this code for free under the MIT License.
-Would be nice if you could refernece me though ;)
+Would be nice if you could referenece me though ;)